 She studied Spanish in Mexico and Guatemala and worked in the fields of social services and criminal justice for six years in San Francisco and Santa Barbara, California before going to law school.
-Lea is passionate about traveling and she has traveled extensively in Mexico, Central America, Europe, and Thailand.
-In her free time she keeps busy hiking, running, skiing, rock climbing, cycling, kayaking, and white water rafting.
+Lea is passionate about traveling and she has traveled extensively in Mexico, Central America, Europe, and Southeast Asia.
+In her free time she keeps busy enjoying the outdoors and chasing after her two children.

 Publications by Lea McDermid: